-In our interconnected, globalised world there’s a bigger need than ever for the kind of human connection and understanding that storytelling can convey.
+In our interconnected, globalized world, there’s a more significant need than ever for the kind of human connection and understanding that storytelling can convey.

-Data need stories and stories need data.
-Data without stories are boring, bare and it’s hard to make sense of them.
-Stories without data are less truthworthy, and might be seen as if they were just arbitrary made up.
+Data need stories, and stories need data.
+Data without stories are dull, bare, and it’s hard to make sense of them.
+Stories without data are less trustworthy and might be seen as if they were just arbitrary made up.

 Google News Lab explains quite accurately how data-driven storytelling can level up the quality of your writing:

 “New platforms and technologies have opened up the playing field for reporting, and journalists and entrepreneurs are developing more dynamic, engaging, and powerful ways to tell stories than ever before”.

 Of course, data storytelling is not only restricted to journalists, but everyone who needs to convey a message, such as copywriters, designers, marketers, and bloggers.